How can we measure magnetism?

 stacking all the boxes neatly so they line up exactly the same way.
 Can

-see what'll happen?
+you see what will happen?
 The magnetic field from one box will align with

 the field from all the other boxes... effectively turning the truck